TheJumpCloud/jumpcloud-ADMU/ReadMe.md

 ## Supported Operating System Versions

-- Windows 8.1 ships with .net 4.5 and .net 3.5 not enabled by default
+- Windows 7 ships with .net 3.5 enabled by default
-- Windows 10 ships with .net 4.7 and .net 3.5 not enabled by default
+- Windows 8.1 ships with .net 4.5 enabled by default

- Currently both the GUI and EXE implementations require a specific .net version to load or run with no user interaction.
+- Windows 10 ships with .net 4.7 enabled by default

- If the ADMU is ran on a windows 7 system it must have .net 4.5 + installed to work.
+ The GUI requires .net 4+ framework.
+Therefore if the GUI is ran on a windows 7 system it must have .net 4.5 + installed to work.

 [ADMU EXE Directory Link](https://github.com/TheJumpCloud/jumpcloud-admu/blob/master/exe)